PIFSCstockassessments/AmSam-Bottomfish-2023/README.md

 ## Repository Structure
 The folder structure is as follows:

-**/Data**: contains all raw data files, not available in the repository because of confidentiality reasons but available in the "02_Assessment Report/Data folder image" folder on Google Drive (unzip content in /Data folder).
+**/Data**: contains all raw data files, not available in the repository for confidentiality reasons but available in the "02_Assessment Report/Data folder image" folder on Google Drive (unzip content in /Data folder).
 Please contact Marc Nadon for permisions.

 **/Scripts**:
-    /01_Data scripts: data processing scripts, all called by 01_Run data scripts.R /02_SS scripts: scripts to create SS files and run bootstraps, diagnostics, forecasts, and alternate models /03_Report scripts: scripts to create figures and tables for the assessment report /04_Other scripts: scripts for extra analyses
+    * **/01_Data scripts**: data processing scripts, all called by 01_Run data scripts.R
+    * **/02_SS scripts**: scripts to create SS files and run bootstraps, diagnostics, forecasts, and alternate models
+    * **/03_Report scripts**: scripts to create figures and tables for the assessment report
+    * **/04_Other scripts**: scripts for extra analyses

 **/SS3 models**: contains history of model runs during development by species.
 Model runs include the 4 SS input files, the executable `ss_opt_win.exe` can be found in the TEMPLATE_FILES directory.